-SA is founder and co-chair of the Queer Studies Caucus of the American Association of Italian Studies (AAIS), publishing editor of THEM: Trans Literary Journal.
-Former positions in publishing include: contributing curator/writer at okayafrica, reviews editor for Critical Contemporary Culture Journal at the London School of Economics, and editorial assistant at Rizzoli and The Feminist Press in New York.
-SA has organised in QTIBPOC feminist and abolitionist poetry collectives in NYC, the Bay Area, London, and Berlin.
+SA is founder and co-chair of the Queer Studies Caucus of the American Association of Italian Studies (AAIS), and publishing editor of THEM: Trans Literary Journal.
+They are a co-PI on the British Arts & Humanities Research Council network “Queer Italia,” along with Drs.
+Charlotte Ross and Julia Heim.
+They were formerly a contributing curator/writer at okayafrica, reviews editor for Critical Contemporary Culture Journal at the London School of Economics, and an editorial assistant at Rizzoli and The Feminist Press in New York.
+SA has organised in QTIBPOC feminist and abolitionist poetry collectives in NYC, the Bay Area, London, Berlin, and most recently Los Angeles.
 Their meditations on race, sexuality, loss, and aberrance manifest most clearly in their poetry, which has been published and performed in English, Italian, and Spanish.
-SA really enjoys dancing, traveling, reading, knitting, and generally cultivating a home with their cat companion Mlle.
+SA really enjoys composing music, dancing, traveling, reading, knitting, and cultivating a home with their feline companion Mlle.
 Winslow Audre Gigglepeppers-Smythe III and a neat glass of scotch.
 While old classic films with Chaplin, Dietrich, Mastroianni, or Poitier are some favourites to watch, nothing beats anything starring Dame Angela Lansbury, especially Mame (1966) and Murder, She Wrote, a show to which SA is unironically devoted and willing to re-watch until the end of time.